getbeyond/beyondpay_woocommerce/README.md

 Yes!
 Beyond Pay for WooCommerce supports recurring payments for the official [WooCommerce Subscriptions Extension](https://woocommerce.com/products/woocommerce-subscriptions/).
 Subscription features include the ability for customers to store or change their cards on file, cancel/suspend/reactivate subscriptions, and modify subscription amounts and due dates.

+**How can I refund a transaction?**

+From your WordPress **/wp-admin** page, navigate to **Orders**, select the order you would like to refund, and press the button that says **Refund $X.XX via Beyond Pay Gateway**.
+You will be prompted to confirm the action, as the refund cannot be undone.

 **How can I get further support?**

 Contact [BeyondPayIntegrations@getbeyond.com](mailto:BeyondPayIntegrations@getbeyond.com), [submit a support ticket via WordPress](https://wordpress.org/support/plugin/beyond-pay-for-woocommerce/), or [submit an issue via GitHub](https://github.com/getbeyond/beyondpay_woocommerce/issues).
 For basic support and troubleshooting of your credit card authorizations and sales, you may also contact our Service Center at 1-888-480-1571.